 (let me take you by the hand)

 The ACME Company was everything to everyone around it.
-As fundamental as water to our very being, there were utterly no revolutionaries against the peculiar establishment.
-After all, a human would not get particularly far if he eschewed water and fluid; so the same applied to the necessity of ACME to Petey, Georgie and the rest of their charming ilk.
+As fundamental as water to our survival, there were utterly no revolutionaries against the peculiar establishment.
+After all, a human would not get particularly far if they eschewed fluids; so the same applied to Petey, Georgie and the rest of their charming ilk’s reliance on ACME.

-The only difference in our subject Petey’s reality was the nature of the materials, where they would originate from and how.
-As a matter of fact, these metaphysical building blocks with which ACME used to create all of their numerous wares – not to mention build a society – flowed through the main centre of the factory in a veinistic pipeline.
-It pumped its barely tangible ether endlessly, rippling waves corresponding to the level of success and life satisfaction.
-A symbiotic process not free from its torrential ebbs and flows, ACME had always seemed to work.
+The only differences for ACME were the nature of the materials, where they would originate from and how.
+As a matter of fact, the metaphysical building blocks they used to create all of their numerous wares — and shape a society — gushed through the centre of the factory in a veinistic pipeline.
+It endlessly pumped its barely tangible ether, which rippled with the fluctuating satisfaction of the dimension’s residents.
+It was a symbiotic process not free from its torrential ebbs and flows, but ACME had always seemed to work regardless.
 And so, it was assumed, it would continue.

-You must be careful, when considering this existence, not to get hung-up on constructs we would take for granted in their necessity and prevalence.
-Sleep, Petey would have no concept of.
-Occupations, monetary economy, happiness, misery – all small examples of salt off which our ‘civilised’ society has thrived for time immemorial.
-Petey would not only ask what they were, but his biggest and most aching inquiry would be “why should I care?”
-We have not answered our elusive meaning of life, and neither (fortunately) had those that existed around ACME.
-But, as a limited omniscient, I have the dubious pleasure of giving you the more shadowed backdrop behind the confused flux of ACME existence.
+You must be careful, when pondering ACME, not to stumble over constructs we would take for granted in their necessity and prevalence.
+Petey would be unable to comprehend sleep, for instance.
+Occupations, monetary economy, happiness and misery are all small examples of the salt we’ve thrived on for time immemorial.
+Petey would not only ask what they are, but his biggest and most aching enquiry would be, “why should I care?”.
+We have not answered our elusive meaning of life, and neither (fortunately) had the cartoon denizens of ACME.

 Petey was entertainment.
-Material being, as anyone with a toe dipped into the quantum knows, is merely a representation of a far more abstract plane where even physical location is schizophrenic.
-Existence is an indistinguishable cloud of waving possibilities, weaving complex tapestries around their generality so the conscious may have a playground.
-This is speculation (as mentioned my omniscience is limited) – but are we, with our personality politics and pop idol call-ins, merely the material representations of a coagulated and separated mind’s confusion?
-If such is the case, as I am beginning to suspect, Petey’s world magnificently and farcically played symbolic ambassador to this speculative mind’s humour and immaturity.
-And as we shall see much later, it was not the first.
+Our reality, as anyone with a toe dipped into the quantum knows, is just the visage of a far more abstract plane where even physical location is schizophrenic — an indistinguishable cloud of waving possibilities, weaving complex tapestries around their generality so the conscious may have a playground.

-There, their antics were their very being.
-Georgie never considered why day after day he strove to steal the sweet, steaming cherry pie that old Mrs. Misserly cooled on her sill.
-He certainly never lost faith when every day he met a humiliating, catch-phrase laden end, in which the approach of night was signalled by a slow fade to black and morning was announced with a rapturous theme tune.
-The blare of that brass fanfare to him was as natural as the rising of morning light, and equally as jarring.
-Occasionally, but rarely, Georgie found it just as beautiful as we may regard a meandering sunrise.
+Those beholden to ACME were solely driven by their antics.
+Georgie never questioned why, day after day, he strove to steal the sweet, steaming cherry pie that old Mrs. Misserly cooled on her sill.
+He certainly never lost faith when he repeatedly met a humiliating, catch-phrase laden end, in which the approach of night was signalled by a sudden fade to black, and morning was announced with a rapturous theme tune.
+The blare of that brass fanfare was as natural to him as dawn’s light.
+Occasionally, Georgie found it equally as beautiful as we may regard a meandering sunrise.